sudheerj/javascript-interview-questions/README.md

 201. ### How can you get the list of keys of any object

-     You can use `Object.keys()` method which is used return an array of a given object's own property names, in the same order as we get with a normal loop.
+     You can use the `Object.keys()` method which is used to return an array of a given object's own property names, in the same order as we get with a normal loop.
 For example, you can get the keys of a user object,

      ```javascript
      const user = {